Ibarra-M/githubtest/README.md

 # githubtest
-A test repository so that I can learn github
+A test repository so that I can learn github.

+Updating ReadMe through clone file.